Skip to main content

 and Assignment of User Credentials

-mDIS credentials are based on Role-Based Access Control (opens new window) (RBAC).
+mDIS credentials are based on Role-Based Access Controlopen in new window (RBAC).

 Unlike those webpages and forms that work with science data, this page does not use the mDIS REST API.
 Instead, the user management pages use the widget sets and the APIs of the Yii framework directly.

 However, adding users is a task performed rarely.
 It must be implemented in a secure manner, so we decided to rely on built-in features of Yii's RBAC capabilities directly.
-These are provided by 3rd party code-dependency,
+These are provided by a 3rd party code dependency,

 2amigos/yii2-usuario | 1.5.1 | Highly customizable and extensible user management-